 - Week 1: Batch Cook Sunday – Pressure Cooker Chicken Curry and Shepherd Pie Lasagna

-- Week 2: Batch Cook Sunday – Tuna Mornay Pasta Bake and Tuna Mornay Pasta Bake
+- Week 2: Batch Cook Sunday – Tuna Mornay Pasta Bake and Slow Cooker Moroccan Meatballs

-- Week 3: Batch Cook Sunday – Pressure Cooker Beef Curry and Pressure Cooker Beef Curry
+- Week 3: Batch Cook Sunday - Pressure Cooker Beef Curry and Oven Baked Clean Eating Butter Chicken

-- Week 4: Batch Cook Sunday – Savoury Mince Curry and Savoury Mince Curry
+- Week 4: Batch Cook Sunday – Oven Baked Apricot Chicken Curry Casserole and Stovetop Savoury Mince Curry

 You can probably tell from this plan that we LOVE curry in our house!

-Super Easy Batch Cooking Idea 1 – Curry
+Super Easy Batch Cooking Idea 1 - Choose a Curry

-During the week, serve it up with something different each time.
+♥ During the week, serve it up with something different each night ♥

 - Monday: Curry and Rice (add a side salad if you’re game)

-- Tuesday: Curry and sweet potato and cabbage (or other green vege)
+- Tuesday: Curry with mashed sweet potato and peas

-- Thursday: Curry with your favourite pasta and green vege (spaghetti, shells, spirals, fettucine) or even zucchini noodles.
+- Thursday: Curry with pasta and steamed green beans

 The trick is to add something different each night to the curry to make it seem new and exciting from the previous night.

-Super Easy Batch Cooking Idea 2 – Stew
+Super Easy Batch Cooking Idea 2 – Choose a Stew

 - Monday: Stew with your favourite mash (white potato, sweet potato, celeriac mash)